- Reference Number: HEY1039/2025

 Whiplash

-Whiplash injuries are most commonly seen as a result of a car accident, which in itself is certainly frightening.
+Whiplash injuries are most commonly seen as a result of a car accident, which in itself can certainly be frightening.
 Patients often present to the Emergency Department after even a minor whiplash as it can be very painful.
 The facts below show this is not usually the case:

 - There is often a delay of a day or two after the accident before you feel any pain or stiffness.
 This is a good sign that there is nothing serious and usually caused by muscle spasm where your body naturally tries to protect you from experiencing pain.